weathon/VSF/README.md

 We are looking for CFG-free video generation that can work in HuggingFace Diffusers, this current LoRA cannot provide the best quality.

 Known Issues:
-- The video will has a few frames at the begining that has very high contrast
+- The video will has a few frames at the begining that has very high contrast.
+Could be related to https://github.com/Wan-Video/Wan2.1/issues/369.
 Video compressed when export.